KYVENetwork/docs/docs/protocol_devs/general_concepts/bundle_proposals.md

 a pool locally creates their own bundle proposal it then can compare the proposed proposal with the local one and vote accordingly.

-But in order to be able to reconstruct the bundle proposal locally certain metadata has to be included in the proposal.
+However, in order to be able to reconstruct the bundle proposal locally certain metadata has to be included in the proposal.
 The required metadata can be seen in the proposal registration transaction: `MsgSubmitBundleProposal`.
 Looking at the transaction arguments we can identify the following requirements: